BeverlyAb/Computer_Architecture/README.md

 Altogether the pipeline is dynamic.
 The connections divvies with functionality ranging from iterator through addresses, selecting when to initiate jumps, accessing and writing to memory, and parsing/decoding instructions in order to finally execute them.

 There appears to be formatting issues after uploading the files from ISE Design Suite 14.7.

+*Feel free to use my work as a reference, but please refrain from copying code to serve as assignments in computer science related courses.*